thebrengun/mobilizehere.com/site/content/podcast/mobilize---episode-15---knowledge-is-power.md

 explicit: 'no'
 trackId: 'https://soundcloud.com/user-548478055/mobilize-episode-15-knowledge-is-power'
 ---
-Mazeda Uddin is a Bangladeshi American activist and community organizer based in NYC.
+Mobilize producer Betsy Nagler spoke with Mazeda Uddin, who is a Bangladeshi American activist and community organizer based in NYC.
 She helped organize one of the JFK protests to Trump's announcement of executive order number 13769 - the first iteration of his Muslim ban.